-VI.
-Mandatory Generic Drug Substitution
+V. Mandatory Generic Drug Substitution

-Certain Prescription Drugs are restricted to Generic Drugs for payment by BCI.
+Certain Prescription Drugs are restricted to Generic Drugs for payment by the Contract Administrator.
 Even if the Participant, the Physician or other duly licensed Provider requests the Brand Name Drug, the Participant is responsible for the difference between the price of the Generic Drugs and the Brand Name Drug, plus any applicable Brand Name Drug Deductible/Copayment/Cost Sharing.
 The difference between the price of the Generic and Brand Name Drug shall not apply to the applicable Deductible and/or Out of Pocket Limits.

-VII.
+VI.
 Utilization Review

 Prescription Drug benefits include utilization review of Prescription Drug usage for the Participant's health and safety.
 If there are patterns of over-utilization or misuse of drugs the Participant's personal Physician and Pharmacist will be notified.
-BCI, on behalf of the Trust, reserves the right to limit benefits to prevent over-utilization or misuse of Prescription Drugs.
+The Contract Administrator, on behalf of the Trust, reserves the right to limit benefits to prevent over-utilization or misuse of Prescription Drugs.

-VIII.
+VII.
 Prior Authorization

 Certain Prescription Drugs may require Prior Authorization.
 If the Participant's Physician or other Provider prescribes a drug, which requires Prior Authorization, the Participant will be informed by the Provider or Pharmacist.
-To obtain Prior Authorization the Participant's Physician must notify BCI or its designated agent, describing the Medical Necessity for the prescription.
-BCI or its designated agent, will respond to a request for Prior Authorization received from either the Participant's Physician or the Participant within seventy-two (72) hours for an expedited request or fourteen (14) days for a standard request of the receipt of the medical information necessary to make a determination.
+To obtain Prior Authorization the Participant's Physician must notify the Contract Administrator or its designated agent, describing the Medical Necessity for the prescription.
+The Contract Administrator or its designated agent, will respond to a request for Prior Authorization received from either the Participant's Physician or the Participant within seventy-two (72) hours for an expedited request or fourteen (14) days for a standard request of the receipt of the medical information necessary to make a determination.

-IX.
+VIII.
 Covered Services